What I Do and Why

 I can help you with both of those, and I’d like the opportunity to do so.
 It matters to me that the pulpit is revered as a place to discover the love of God that animates the universe.

-I’m glad to hold coaching conversations either in person or on Skype.
+I’m glad to hold coaching conversations either in person, on Zoom or Skype.
 For more information, please contact [email protected]

 How I Work